 Klaudiush

-Interactive 3D civic budget map for GZM Metropolitan Area.
-Jury-recognized prototype built in 48 hours at AEC Hackathon Copenhagen 2026.
+Interactive 3D civic budget map for the GZM Metropolitan Area.
+Started as a jury-recognized prototype built in 48 hours at AEC Hackathon Copenhagen 2026, now grown into a platform covering 13 cities and ~3,200 projects, with a metropolitan authority pilot under discussion.

 About the project